Form

 }

-The value of $_FILES variable has no practical use in this application.
-Instead, all values in this variable will be rearranged into an associative array with custom keys to be combined with the $_POST variable values:
+The value of the $_FILES variable has no practical use in this application.
+Instead, all values in this variable are reorganized into an associative array with custom keys to be combined with the values of the $_POST variable:

 <form enctype="multipart/form-data" method="post">